flsci/budg-smug/test-commit-messages.md

 and removed from `d0` input-files.

-- Pattern-matching used w/ those fields no longer supported --> i.e. {grep '^y,'...} and {grep '^,,,'...}
+- Pattern-matching used w/ those fields no longer supported i.e. {grep '^y,'...} and {grep '^,,,'...}
 - Use water-depth "!=0" & "==0" to fetch offshore vs onshore wells instead

-- Format of `d0` files generated before this now considered legacy & backward-compatibility will not supported
+- Format of `d0` files generated before this now considered legacy, and backward-compatibility will not supported
 - Update legacy `d0` files manually to reuse
-  -Or- request updated `d0` files be generated for those wells
+- -OR- request updated `d0` files be generated for those wells

 # <cr>
 # [optional footer(s)]